kevinlee12/iU/README.md

 CAS Management
 ===
-**Please note that this repo is no longer maintained and is succeeded by the repo in WildCAS link: https://github.com/WildCAS/CASCategorization.
-If you would like to help out, please send a PR to that repo, thanks!**
+**Please note that this repo is no longer maintained and has security vulnerabilites due to outdated packages.
+Proceed at your own risk!**

-**Quick technical notes: This app was in the transition to adopt AngularJS, but the project was never completed, so you may encounter many bugs along the way.
-The succeeding project will continue to use Django, but will instead be employing ReactJS as frontend.**
+Quick technical notes: This app was in the transition to adopt AngularJS, but the project was never completed, so you will encounter many bugs along the way.

-**Hello and welcome!**

 ### What is iU?